Multitenancy Configuration Overview

 - A remote network template stack with the name ofrn-stk-tenant.

-- A mobile user template with the name ofrn-tpl-tenant.
+- A remote network template with the name ofrn-tpl-tenant.

-- A mobile user device group with the name ofrn-dg-tenant.
+- A remote network device group with the name ofrn-dg-tenant.

 - A Clean Pipe template stack with the name ofcp-stk-tenant.